-What is a Debt Agreement?
+What is a Part 9 Debt Agreement?

-A Debt Agreement allows you to repay only a percentage of each dollar you owe while being able to get on with your life and avoid bankruptcy.
+A Part 9 Debt Agreement is a legal and binding agreement between you and your creditors.
+It outlines a new affordable payment arrangement of your unsecured debts.
+This allows you to repay only a percentage of each dollar you owe, while being able to get on with your life and avoid bankruptcy.

-Debt Rescue specialises in helping clients through the Debt Agreement process to reduce their stress and make their debts more affordable.
+Debt Rescue specialises in helping clients through the debt agreement process to reduce their stress and make their debts more affordable.

-What are the Benefits of a Debt Agreement?
+What are the benefits of a debt agreement?

-A Part 9 Debt Agreement was written into the Bankruptcy Act to allow people to honor their creditors, repay their debts, and avoid the harsh restrictions of Bankruptcy.
-Today, it is one of the most popular forms of debt relief.
+The Part 9 Debt Agreement was written into the Bankruptcy Act to allow people to honour their creditors, repay their debts, and avoid the harsh restrictions of bankruptcy.
+Today, it’s one of the most popular forms of debt relief.

 Reduce the amount of your unsecured debt by only paying a percentage of each dollar you owe to your creditors.

 Interest and fees on your existing unsecured debts will be frozen, so you can repay your debt faster.